Tulum Ruins What I Need to Know

 What to wear and what to bring to Tulum ruins

-Where to eat near Tulum ruins
+Where to eat near the archaeological site

-In the commercial area, that is located at the entrance next to the parking lot, you can find several places to have breakfast, lunch or just have something refreshing.
+In the commercial area, which is located at the entrance next to the parking lot, you can find several places to have breakfast, lunch or just have something refreshing.
 In this area are the toilets, shops where you can find beverages, snacks, souvenirs and more.

-There is a Starbucks, Subway, Mexican food or maybe you can drink a tequila, beer or cocktail at the end of the tour.
+There is a Starbucks, Subway, Mexican food or maybe you can drink tequila, beer or cocktail at the end of the tour.

-Tours from Tulum and the best activities
+Tours Near Tulum and the Best Activities

 The best and my favorite.

-Uxmal, is located a little further, therefore, it may be better to take advantage of the visit to Uxmal ruins to explore Merida and the other wonders that are in Yucatan, Mexico.
+Uxmal is located a little further, therefore, it may be better to take advantage of the visit to Uxmal ruins to explore Merida and the other wonders that are in Yucatan, Mexico.

 - Something that you cannot miss is the visit to one (or several) of the ecological parks.
 There are many options Aktun Chen, Kantun Chi, Rio Secreto or maybe one like Xcaret, Xel Ha or Xplor.

-These eco parks have a combination of exciting beauty attractions and ancestral mysticism of the caves, cenotes and important places for the Mayans thousands of years ago.
+These eco-parks have a combination of exciting beauty attractions and ancestral mysticism of the caves, cenotes and important places for the Mayans thousands of years ago.

 - Visit Sian Ka’an Biosphere Reserve, a UNESCO World Heritage Centre.
 This biosphere reserve contains tropical forests, mangroves, as well as a large marine section crossed by a barrier reef.